13th Edition: Solar Power in India, A Virtual Conference -Sector Outlook and the Way Forward

 - What is the market size and outlook for solar pumps in India?

 - What has been the progress under schemes like Maharashtra’s solar agriculture feeder programme and KUSUM?

 - What is the cost economics?
 What are the likely savings?

 ROLE OF SOLAR IN POWERING FUTURE TRANSPORTATION

-- What is the potential for solar in powering airports, ports, railways, MRTs, electric vehicles, etc.?
+- What is the potential of solar in powering airports, ports, railways, MRTs, EVs, etc.?

 - What are the ongoing initiatives and plans?

 - What are the potential challenges?
 What are the possible solutions?

 - What has been the experience in setting up and operating canal-top and floating solar plants?

 - Anand Kumar, Secretary, Ministry of New and Renewable Energy